Fermentation Technology: From Ancient Wisdom To Modern Advances

 In the 20th century, extraordinary progress in fermentation technology was made with the discovery of new microbial strains and the application of genetic engineering techniques.
 Scientists were able to engineer microorganisms to produce specific compounds, such as enzymes and pharmaceuticals, through fermentation processes.

-Furthermore, the development of bioreactors - vessels designed for controlled fermentation - allowed for more precise monitoring and optimisation of fermentation conditions, significantly enhancing productivity and yield.
+Furthermore, the development of bioreactors - vessels designed for controlled fermentation - allowed for more precise monitoring and optimization of fermentation conditions, significantly enhancing productivity and yield.

 21st Century: Biotechnology Meets Sustainability